 If you are new to German Shepherds (and other herding breeds), please research the breed to make sure this is the dog for you.
 We ask that you consider the time and financial commitment that your German Shepherd (or other herding breed) dog will require before applying for one.
 Please review the section on our website (www.heartlandgsrescue.org) "Is a HUGS Dog Right for You?" for additional information.

-This is how Peyton's awesome foster dad describes this sweet boy: "Peyton is a great puppy that has improved a lot in the time that I’ve had him, and he is only going to keep getting better.
+This is how Peyton's awesome foster dad describes this sweet, shy boy: "Peyton is a great dog that has improved a lot in the time that I’ve had him, and he is only going to keep getting better.
 He still has a lot to learn but he picks up things quickly, especially when treats are involved.
 He LOVES food!
 He responds well to his name.
-Known commands that he excels in are sit, lay down, drop it, go to crate.
-Commands he knows but need polishing are stay, leave it and to come when called.
+Peyton knows well "sit", "lay down", "drop it", "stay", "leave it", and "go to crate".
+Peyton is working on his recall.
 By far his best trick is waiting patiently for meals until you say “ok”.
-He loves playing tug of war and fetch with his kong toys and tennis balls but his favorite is a knotted rope.
+Peyton loves playing tug of war and fetch with his Kong toys and tennis balls, but his favorite is a knotted rope.
 I have not had luck with anything that squeaks since they only last about 15 minutes before he destroys them!
 When we’re done playing, he likes to switch back and forth between spending time on my (his) bed or in his crate for naps.
-He’s loves being petted but only on his terms (in typical German Shepherd fashion!).
-Sometimes he likes having some alone time, but when it's time for bed, Peyton couldn’t be more cuddly and likes to take up a minimum of 70 percent of my (his) bed.
-Peyton has been great with everyone that he has met thus far.
-However, because of his large size (80lbs) and the fact that he has a tendency to try to greet everyone with puppyish enthusiasm, he might do best around adults for now (he is working on not jumping up in excitement).
-He is great on car rides and loves going on them.
-He’s very calm and just gazes out the car windows.
-He is great on walks, super excited and pulls at first but calms down quickly and enjoys being out.
-He used to be startled by traffic and loud noises, but he is getting more used to those, and is doing better every day!
-Peyton does great in his crate while I'm at work.
-He’s potty-trained and lets me know when he needs out.
-I know it’s just a matter of time before he turns into a well-rounded pup.
-With an active adopter, and maybe a doggy brother or sister to help keep him occupied, my Okla-homie will do amazing!"
+His favorite place in the house is his crate and where he feels safest.
+He’s loves being petted but, in typical Shepherd fashion, on his terms.
+He is pretty independent and likes having alone time, but when it's time for bed, Peyton couldn’t be cuddlier and likes to take up a minimum of 70 percent of my (his) bed."

-Peyton's adoption fee is $350, all of which goes back into offseting our high-cost vetting expenses and rescuing more dogs.
+Peyton's adoption fee is $275 all of which goes back into offsetting our high-cost vetting expenses and rescuing more dogs.
+Adoption fees include spay/neuter, current on age-appropriate vaccinations, fecal, deworming, flea/tick and heartworm preventative, heartworm tested if old enough (treated if positive), and microchipped.
+Learn more about the adoption process and requirements, and apply at: http://heartlandgsrescue.rescuegroups.org/info/adoption., all of which goes back into offseting our high-cost vetting expenses and rescuing more dogs.
 Adoption fees include spay/neuter, current on age-appropriate vaccinations, fecal, deworming, flea/tick and heartworm preventative, heartworm tested if old enough (treated if positive), and microchipped.
 Learn more about the adoption process and requirements, and apply at: http://heartlandgsrescue.rescuegroups.org/info/adoption.

 More about Peyton